Home » *UPDATE* Kiera Bergman, 19, Missing From Phoenix In 2018

-The body of Kiera Bergman was found on the side of a highway, 45 minutes from her Phoenix apartment.
+*UPDATE* The body of Kiera Bergman was found on the side of a highway, 45 minutes from her Phoenix apartment.
 She had been missing for 30 days.
 Police are in the beginning stages of investigating her murder.
-I’ll write more on this story in a separate article as it develops.
+Her boyfriend was charged with second-degree murder but in April 2020, the charges against him were dismissed.
+A cause of death has yet to be determined.

 According to Destiny, the last time she talked to Kiera was two days prior on August 4.
 She said that while at work, Kiera became upset and left early.
 Clark picked her up and Kiera hasn’t been heard from since.

-Text messages showed that Clark and Kiera exchanged “I love yous” early that morning.
-Around 10:30 a.m., Kiera sent another text to Clark telling him “you need to come get me.”
+Text messages showed that Clark and Kiera Bergam exchanged “I love yous” early that morning.
+Around 10:30 a.m., Kiera sent another text to Clark telling him, “You need to come get me.”

 Clark claimed that he gave Kiera a ride from work back to her apartment.
 He admitted that while there, the couple got into an argument about money because Kiera thought that Clark was leaving Phoenix to take on a new job in Texas.
 He said that he left Kiera at her apartment around 1:00 p.m. and has no knowledge of where she is or why she’s missing.